denham-ed/sleuth/README.md

 ### Game Initiation
 ![Game Intiation](assets/media/readme_assets/features/loading_page.png)

-After intiation, a series of tantalising messages are displayed to the user to create a 'loading' effect.
+After initiation, a series of tantalising messages are displayed to the user to create a 'loading' effect.
 This builds anticipation and helps to establish the language and world of the game.

 ### Main Game Phase
 ![Main Game Phase](assets/media/readme_assets/features/game_phase.png)

-In the main phase of the game, the user's card is rendered with image, name and attributes.
+In the main phase of the game, the user's card is rendered with an image, name and attributes.
 The opponent's card is shown face down.
 For large devices, the player's deck will also be displayed.
 A prompt to the user (indicating whether it is their turn or not) is displayed in the central section.

 ### Player Deck
 ![Player Deck](assets/media/readme_assets/features/player_deck.png)